ArpitUniyal/learnhub/README.md

 - **Smart Short Notes** — comprehensive, exam-oriented notes covering important concepts from the uploaded material
 - **AI Flashcards** — automatically generated question-answer pairs for active recall
-- **Key Formula Extraction** — extracts formulas and their symbol/notation meanings from study material
+- **Key Formula Extraction** — extracts formulas along with their symbol/notation meanings
 - **MCQ Quiz Generation** — generates 10 MCQs per quiz from the uploaded PDF
 - **Quiz Regeneration** — generates new questions from previously unused sections of the PDF
 - **Quiz Scoring** — evaluates submitted answers and calculates the score